 The size of Wittenborg University of Applied Sciences enables an atmosphere where students feel part of a team in a personal environment.
 Wittenborg's teaching methodology allows students to experience many different situations.

 - Maximum 30 students per lecture

-Workshops consist of 10-20 students;
+- Workshops of 10-20 students

 Provision of Student Support / Coaching by Teaching Staff

-• In phase 1 and phase 2 students are allocated a “class tutor”.
+All bachelor's and master's students are allocated a “Process Tutor”, who is called a ‘Study Advisor’ at master’s level.
 This person is responsible for monitoring a student’s progress and ensuring a student’s well-being through coaching and support.
-The tutor is also involved with the student’s teaching programme, either through the language programme or through personal development programme.
+The study advisor is also involved with the student’s teaching programme, either through the language programme or through personal development programme.

 Tutors and study advisors can have contact with students on a weekly basis, and also through regular online contact and emails.

 Once students have initially defined their area of research for their Final Project (Dissertation/Graduation Project), which is generally after completion of Introduction to Research Methods (Semester 1), students are allocated a personal Academic Supervisor who is responsible for helping students prepare for their Final Project module, including their graduation assignment.